 Weight & Noise rating

-• The Husqvarna 150BT, weighing 22 lbs, greatly outweighs the 9.4 lbs of the Husqvarna 125B, and therefore could be significantly more demanding for you to operate.
+• At 22 lbs, the Husqvarna 150BT noticeably outweighs the 9.4 lbs of the Husqvarna 125B, possibly leading to increased user fatigue and necessitating more effort to operate effectively.
 This significant difference in weight is by design, and due to the fact that the Husqvarna 150BT is a backpack blower, whereas the Husqvarna 125B is handheld.

 Engine specs comparison

 • The Husqvarna 125B's engine displacement of 28cc is dwarfed by the 51cc of the Husqvarna 150BT.
 While the latter uses way more fuel per stroke, it is in turn far more powerful.
-As in the case of the fuel tank capacity, the lower engine displacement of the Husqvarna 125B can be accounted for by the handheld handling, compared to the backpack handling of the Husqvarna 150BT, as its design allows you to carry the larger engine's weight and dimensions.
+As in the case of the fuel tank capacity, the lower engine displacement of the Husqvarna 125B can be attributed to the handheld handling, compared to the backpack handling of the Husqvarna 150BT.
+This design difference allows for the accommodation of the larger engine's weight and dimensions.

 Other features comparison